 During the course of Carmody’s investigation, Gardner alleges the prosecutor engaged in “patently overbroad and unconstitutional ransacking of the office’s electronic files.”

 She also cites misconduct on the part of city police officers, suggesting a broader racist conspiracy to thwart reform.
 Examples include the lack of adequate disciplinary action against white cops’ racist social media posts from 2019.
 The suit also mentions the beating of an undercover Black officer during a protest.
 The officers responsible engaged in a coverup subsequent to the beating.
+And, of course, the shadow of the Michael Brown shooting in Ferguson still hangs over the region.

-Progressive Prosecutors Rally Against Alleged Racist Conspiracy
+Progressive Prosecutors Rally Against Alleged Racist Conspiracy by Lawmakers

 Gardner wants to improve investigations of police conduct.
 Gardner is part of a broader movement of progressive prosecutors across the country attempting to make changes to the justice system.
 Their agenda includes greater police accountability, starting Conviction Integrity Units to review past cases for mishandling, and reducing jail populations.